jeremy4971/gophish-docker/README.md

-# Docker-Compose
+# Gophish Docker
-with traefik labels and persistant database.
+Docker-compose file with traefik labels and persistant database.